Funkin-Imaginative/imaginative.engine/assets/content/readme.md

 # ../content/
-Here's where most fnf related data files is stored.
+Here's where most fnf related data files are stored.